rauc/rauc/docs/advanced.rst

 But if you do not already have a deployment infrastructure, there a few Open Source deployment server implementations available in the wilderness.

-One of it worth being mentioned is
+One such service worth being mentioned is
 `hawkBit <https://eclipse.org/hawkbit/>`_ from the Eclipse IoT project, which also provides some strategies for rollout management for larger-scale device farms.

-RAUC hawkBit updater (C)
+RAUC hawkBit Updater (C)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The rauc-hawkbit-updater is a separate application project developed under the rauc organization umbrella.
+The rauc-hawkbit-updater is a separate application project developed under the RAUC organization umbrella.
 It aims to provide a ready-to-use bridge between the hawkBit REST DDR API on one side and the RAUC D-Bus API on the other.